Garry Stead: Hull

 In 1999, Stead joined Hull Vikings and stayed until 2005.
 During his time with the Vikings he won the Premier Trophy in 2000 and the KO Cup in 2001.
 In 2002, he participated in his fourth British Final.

-During the 2003 Elite League speedway season he guested for Poole Pirates in the KO Cup final, teaming up with Tony Rickardsson for a 5-1 which helped Poole win the final.
+During the 2003 Elite League speedway season, Stead guested for Poole Pirates in the KO Cup final, teaming up with Tony Rickardsson for a 5-1 which helped Poole win the final.
 His most successful season however was in 2004, when Hull won the treble of Premier League, the Knockout Cup and the Young Shield.

 Workington and back to Stoke

 In 2006, Stead was signed by the Workington Comets where was made team captain and had a good season averaging 8.47.
 He also reached the British Final at Belle Vue for the fifth time in his career.
 He led the Comets to the Premier League Fours Championship, held on 7 October 2006, at Derwent Park.
 Promoter Dave Tattum came in at the end of the 2006 season to sign Stead on loan for the Stoke Potters.
 He started the season off well, top scoring in most of the meetings and he was made captain.